-50 years after the release of Bullitt featuring the legendary Steve McQueen and his iconic 1968 Ford Mustang GT, Ford have paid homage to the cult classic by releasing an anniversary edition Mustang with an upgraded 5.0 litre V8 engine delivering 475 BHP and Dark Highland Green paint, amongst other styling changes such as a unique Bullitt badge on the steering wheel and the rear of the car, a white 'cue ball' shift knob and black Recaro sports seats with green stitching.
-Interestingly, despite the modern day popularity of automatic transmission models, the BULLITT Mustang is only available in manual.
-Ford have not yet announced how many models will be made however the very first model has sold for a whopping $300,000 (£215,000) at auction.
+50 years after the release of Bullitt featuring the legendary Steve McQueen and his iconic 1968 Ford Mustang GT, Ford have paid homage to the cult classic by releasing an anniversary edition Mustang with an upgraded 5.0-litre V8 engine delivering 475 BHP and Dark Highland Green paint, amongst other styling changes such as a unique Bullitt badge on the steering wheel and the rear of the car, a white 'cue ball' shift knob and black Recaro sports seats with green stitching.
+Interestingly, despite the modern-day popularity of automatic transmission models, the BULLITT Mustang is only available in manual.
+Ford has not yet announced how many models will be made however the very first model has sold for a whopping $300,000 (£215,000) at auction.

 The 'Demon' is essentially an even more obscene Challenger Hellcat, it's a drag-strip bred monster producing 840 BHP from its massive supercharged 6.2L V8 with 25 major component upgrades.
 It's already broken 5 production car world records including -

 - World's fastest 0-60 of any production car

 - World's fastest quarter-mile of any production car

 *excluding non-mass production vehicles and hybrids.

 As for styling changes, you'll see placements of the new Demon logo around the cabin and front quarter panel as well as Dodge's new Air-Grabber hood scoop, the worlds largest functional hood scoop opening on any production car.
 In total, only 3300 were made.